syncfusion-content/maui-docs/MAUI/DataForm/Working-with-DataForm.md

 ### Setting order for editor

-By default the editor can be placed in the order of how you declare a propety in MainPage.xaml.cs
+By default the editor can be placed in the order of how you declare a propety in model class

 You can change the order of item in a row only if the column count more than 1 [If the column count = n , you can place a item upto n-1 position].

-You can change the order of item by using [ItemsOrderInRow] `Link` property in [DataFormItem] `Link`.
+You can change the order of item's within a row using [ItemsOrderInRow] `Link` property.

 {% tabs %}
 {% highlight MainPage.xaml.cs %}

-    dataForm.ColumnCount = 6;
+    dataForm.ColumnCount = 3;

     dataForm.GenerateDataFormItem += OnGenerateDataFormItem;